edibblepdx/music-genre-classifier/README.md

+> Classify music as blues, classical, country, disco, hip-hop, jazz, metal, pop, reggae, or rock

 https://github.com/user-attachments/assets/c75d32ba-f4b9-417e-a1e5-ea8dcf3ffef4

+I extract mel frequency capstone coeficients from the data for use in a Concurrent Neural Network (CNN) for preprocessing and feature reduction to be used as inputs to a Support Vector Machine (SVM) for classification.
+I was able to get 91.5% accuracy on the test set using an RBF Kernel.
+The SVM outperformed a Dense Nueral Network (DNN).

-app.py contains a flask app that when run in the browser will return a spectrogram image and genre prediction.
+> app.py contains a flask app that when run in the browser will return a spectrogram image and genre prediction.

+## Examples

 Starting out with using the feature extractor
 ```python